brylevkirill/notes/Artificial Intelligence.md

 Intelligence is information processing necessary to achieve goals with limited resources.
-Intelligence measures an agent's ability to achieve goals in a wide range of environments.
+Intelligence measures an agent's ability to achieve goals in some range of environments.

   * [overview](#overview)